zaaachos/PumpRAG/README.md

 - Install Dependencies:

-It is highly recommended, to use **conda** as your virtual enviroment:
+It is highly recommended, to use **conda** as your virtual environment:
 ```bash
 conda create -n wikienv python=3.9
 ```